markwoodhall/vim-aurepl/README.md

 ## Configuration

-When you send a line to the repl the output of the command will appear inline, you can disable this with the following.
+When you send a something to the repl the output of the command will appear inline, you can disable this with the following.

 ```viml
 let g:csrepl_eval_inline = 0